 While massive goals are often appealing, they very predictably fail because too many forces fight to maintain homeostasis or balance.
 Whether we like that particular ‘balance’ point is irrelevant, as nature resists rapid, massive change.
 We want to lose 20 pounds in a week.
 We want to make a million dollars this year.
 We want to get rid of anxiety today!

 Broaden Your Scope… of Time

 Most of the massive goals are not a problem.
 Many are healthy and awesome.
-However, issue is one of scope, as we are seduced into thinking some enormous intent will get us through to a major outcome in a short time frame.
+However, the issue is one of scope, as we are seduced into thinking some enormous intent will get us through to a major outcome in a short time frame.
 This is appealing, as the mind thinks something like…” Oh, I can do that for thirty days, but not a whole year.
 Certainly, not five years.”

 However, we see that the most important outcomes are not accomplished with the short burst of intense energy, but rather by a sustained investment over time.
 This is because we do not disrupt homeostasis in a significant way, that would mobilize forces against our desired outcomes.
 Thus, keep the massive goal, but extend the timeline based upon real-world examples (and those are NOT the ones found in an infomercial).
 In other words, broaden the scope, so that you can get your mind wrapped around reality…and not a false hope of unrealistic expectations.
 In this way, we will be diligently pursuing our outcomes, without having homeostasis as our enemy.
 We need her as our friend.

 Find a big WHY.
 It gives you the automatic big TRY.